 Then in the year 2000, the name was changed from the Journal of Japan Oil Chemists' Society to the Journal of Oleo Science (J. Oleo Sci., Vol.49), and thereafter it has been contributing scientific papers both in basic and applied researches of fats and oils.
-The J. Oleo Sci. is a monthly, peer-reviewed journal devoted to fundamental and practical researches, production, processing, packaging and distribution in the growing field of fats, oils, proteins and other related substances.
+The J. Oleo Sci. is a monthly, peerreviewed journal devoted to fundamental and practical researches, production, processing, packaging and distribution in the growing field of fats, oils, proteins and other related substances.

-The J. Oleo Sci. publishes original researches of high quality on chemistry, biochemistry and science of fats and oils such as related food products, detergents, natural products, petroleum products, lipids and related proteins and sugars.
+The $J.\ Oleo\ Sci.$ publishes original researches of high quality on chemistry, biochemistry and science of fats and oils such as related food products, detergents, natural products, petroleum products, lipids and related proteins and sugars.
 The Journal also encourages papers on chemistry and/or biochemistry as a major component combined with biological/sensory/nutritional/toxicological evaluation related to agriculture and/or food.
 The Journal consists of the following sections:

-- a.
-Oils and Fats
+- a) Oils & Fats

-- b.
-Detergents and Interface Science
+- b) Detergents, Surfactants, Interface & Colloid

-- c.
-Biochemistry and Biotechnology
+- c) Biochemistry & Biotechnology

+- d) Nutrition & Health Function

-- d.
-Chemistry and Organic Synthesis
+- e) Chemistry & Organic Synthesis

+- f) Essential Oils & Natural Products

-- e.
-General Subjects
+- g) General Subjects